risingwavelabs/risingwave-docs/docs/get-started.md

 ## Start RisingWave

 :::info
 The following options start RisingWave in standalone mode.
 In this mode, data is stored in the file system and the metadata is stored in the embedded SQLite database.
-Note that these connectors are not supported in standalone mode:`jdbc`, `postgresql-cdc`, `mysql-cdc`, `elastic-search`, and `cassandra`.
+Standalone mode only supports `jdbc`, `postgresql-cdc`, `mysql-cdc`, `elastic-search`, and `cassandra` connectors in certain user environments.
+Ubuntu users can utilize these connectors with Java installed, while Mac users will have to wait until the 1.8 release for support.

 For extensive testing or single-machine deployment, consider [starting RisingWave via Docker Compose](/deploy/risingwave-docker-compose.md).
 For production environments, consider [RisingWave Cloud](/deploy/risingwave-cloud.md), our fully managed service, or [deployment on Kubernetes using the Operator](/deploy/risingwave-kubernetes.md) or [Helm Chart](/deploy/deploy-k8s-helm.md).
 :::